flightstats/hub/README.md

 * Channels can be idempotently PUT with [create a channel](#create-a-channel).
 * Fixed - 62 second 404 delay for missing items.
 404s will return quickly.
 * Performance - PUTs and GETs for channel items are significantly faster.
 Typical times are ~10ms.
+* [replication](#replication) is now a channel level setting.
+Replicated channels can have new names.

 ## consistency